muldjord/skyscraper/docs/CONFIGINI.md

 This setting allows you to set a command that will be run on each video after it has been downloaded from the selected scraping module.
 See the examples below for inspiration.

-The `%i` and `%o` will be replaced with the video input and output files as needed by Skyscraper.
-Don't worry about what these filenames are, just use them to implement them into your command.
-If the video file extension is changed during the conversion, you also need to set `videoConvertExtension` as described below.
+The `%i` and `%o` will be replaced with the video input (original) and output (converted) files as needed by Skyscraper.
+If you want to force a certain file extension to the converted file, please also set `videoConvertExtension`.

 NOTE!
 Any script you might use will be run from the `/home/USER/.skyscraper` folder, so place them in there.